opensearch-project/project-website/_posts/2025-02-03-Reduce-Cost-with-Disk-based-Vector-Search.md

 ## Learnings

-Our testing shows that the two-phase ANN approach performs effectively in low-memory environments, though results vary significantly by dataset.
+Our testing shows that the two-phase approximate nearest neighbor approach performs effectively in low-memory environments, though results vary significantly by dataset.
 When running your own experiments, we recommend testing with the `index.knn.disk.vector.shard_level_rescoring_disabled` setting both enabled and disabled to measure the performance benefit for your use case.
 Additionally, with disk-based search, ensure that your secondary storage is optimized for high read traffic---we found that SSDs generally provide the best results.

 ## What's next?